achieve-internet/wsdl_docs/README.txt

 HISTORY
 -------

 This module started as a request for a standalone form to test web services before digging into rules http://drupal.org/node/1812504 -> https://www.drupal.org/node/1929778 it then became absorbed into WSClient https://www.drupal.org/project/wsclient.
-Later on it was customized to focus on testing SOAP webservices https://github.com/apickelsimer/soap_client_portal it's latest iteration is SmartDocs_WSDL; Smartdocs for SOAP webservices.
+Later on it was customized to focus on testing SOAP webservices https://github.com/apickelsimer/soap_client_portal it's latest iteration is wsdl_smartdocs; Smartdocs for SOAP webservices.
 We hope to refactor it in the future and add improvements to make it on par with SmartDocs.